NamanTaneja1303/Panic-Button-Here-Technology/README.md

 In essence, this project is a combination and improvement of an already existing application.
 Users frequently use this programme to keep track of their family members' travel status and to enable the usage of the whistle in emergency situations.
 Identity authentication is a feature of our proposed application that ensures user identity and prevents anonymous check-in.

 <!-- SCOPE OF THE PROJECT -->
-## Scoe of the project
+## Scope of the project
-1.Secure Pin Authentication
+• Secure Pin Authentication
-2.Widget and SOS button
+• Widget and SOS button
-3.Video recording
+• Video recording
-4.Alarm Whistle
+• Alarm Whistle
-5.Location Tracking
+• Location Tracking

 <p align="right">(<a href="#readme-top">back to top</a>)</p>